Owner/

 Q: What materials do you recommend to use for insulating curtains?
 I would like to see if these can be made locally but I do not know what materials are best.
 Are there insulation materials you would recommend?

-A: Good question.
+A: (Daniel Chiras) Good question.
 I would consider using wool to make insulating curtains.
 Am I correct in assuming there are sheep available for wool?
 To be most effective, curtains should also reduce air infiltration/exfiltration -- that is, block air flow at night.
 Be sure the curtains fit tightly in the window opening.

 Q: That is a great idea to use wool for making insulating curtains.
 In the village I am working in they don't have sheep, but they do have yaks and they have great experience with making wool blankets.
 Is there a specific way you would suggest to make the curtains?
 Would you suggest two wool layers and another material in between?